amandewatnitrr/rt-compute-kernel-medical-devices/docs/script.md

 - Autoscroll (only if user is at bottom).
 - Pause/Resume buffers and flushes events for narration.
 - Start/Stop stream resets kernel state for reproducible demo.
-- Graph shows up to 50 heart rate points for clarity.
+- Graphs show up to 50 data points for clarity.
+- Sound notifications for new data points and alerts.

 **Testing:**
 - Basic tests confirm correct task creation and scheduler startup.